-The technology of the future is here—Microsoft’s new mixed reality device, the HoloLens, is in the palms of Northeastern’s hands and Professor Jared Auclair is testing its power in the classroom and beyond.
+The technology of the future is here—Microsoft’s flagship mixed reality device, HoloLens 2, is in the palms of Northeastern’s hands and Professor Jared Auclair is testing its power in the classroom and beyond.

-In 2015, Microsoft announced the advent of their mixed reality invention—a pair of goggles that put information and experience directly in front of the user.
+In 2015, Microsoft announced the advent of their mixed reality invention—an untethered wearable computer with apps and solutions that enhance collaboration.
 NASA and Lowe’s Home Improvement were some of Microsoft’s initial partners, showing the power of mixed reality in the realm of commercial business and scientific research.

 Professor Auclair was well aware of this technology’s potential for innovation at Northeastern.
 As the Associate Dean of Professional Programs for Bioinformatics, Biotechnology, Chemistry, and Chemical Biology, Auclair is always asking “What kind of cool opportunities are there in the research and education space and how can we leverage that kind of technology at Northeastern?”